gth/ha_to_pi_via_mqtt/README.md

 ```sh
 mosquitto_sub -h homeassistant -t test -u mqtt-user -P mypassword
 ```
 This command will be an amazing example of... nothing.
-Because there's no messages to receive yet!
+Because there's no messages to receive yet!<br />
 Leave this SSH session - we'll come back to it shortly - and start another session.

 ## Sending your second message